Diocese of Pueblo: 1940 to present

 On November 15, 1941, Pope Pius XII separated territory from the Archdiocese of Denver to form the Diocese of Pueblo.
 He appointed Joseph Willging from the Diocese of Helena as the first bishop of Pueblo.
 During his 17-year-long tenure, Willging oversaw an increase in the number of parishes from 39 to 60, and the number of priests from 84 to 151.
 He encouraged the establishment of parochial schools and Catholic hospitals.

-The last official Roman Catholic "cruzado" or Crusade tax, referring to the tax taken to fund the Crusades, was abolished by the Diocese of Pueblo in 1945.
+In 1944, Willging founded Catholic Social Service Inc. in the diocese.
+Today it is Catholic Charities Diocese of Pueblo.
+The last crusad tax, referring to the tax levied by the Vatican taken to fund the Crusades during the Middle Ages, was abolished by the Diocese of Pueblo in 1945.
 Willging died in 1959 after 17 years as bishop.

-Pope John XXIII appointed Charles Buswell of the Diocese of Oklahoma City-Tulsa as the second bishop of Pueblo.
-Buswell resigned in 1979.
+Pope John XXIII appointed Charles Buswell of the Diocese of Oklahoma City-Tulsa in 1959 as the second bishop of Pueblo.
+Buswell resigned as bishop of Pueblo in 1979.
 He was replaced by Arthur Tafoya of the Archdiocese of Santa Fe in 1980 by Pope John Paul II.
 In 1983, John Paul II removed several counties from the Diocese of Pueblo to form the Diocese of Colorado Springs.

+In 2006, the Costilla County Sheriffʼs Office began an investigation of the desecration of the All Saints Chapel and the Shrine of the Mexican Martyrs in San Luis.
+Pictures found on social media showed four male missionaries of the Church of Latter Day Saints (LDS) engaged in disrespectful conduct at the shrine, including holding the head of a statue.
+LDS Church elders apologized to the diocese and said the men had been disciplined.
+Tafoya said that he had forgiven the missionaries asked the Sheriff's Office not to press charges against them.

-After 29 years as bishop, Tafoya retired in 2009.
+After 29 years as bishop, Tafoya retired as bishop of Pueblo in 2009.
 In 2009, the diocese had nearly 100,000 registered Catholics, about 16% of the population.
 That same year, Fernando Isern of the Archdiocese of Miami was appointed the fourth bishop of Pueblo by Pope Benedict XVI.

 After Isern retired in 2013, Pope Francis named Stephen Berg of the Diocese of Fort Worth to replace him.
-As of 2023, Berg is the current bishop of Pueblo.
+As of 2026, Berg is the current bishop of Pueblo.